lkiesow/leihs-wiki/leihs-Admin-Guide.md

 This guide shows you how to install a leihs server.
 The guide is written from the perspective of a system administrator or developer.
 If you are interested in running leihs in your own organization but aren't a sysadmin, talk to your IT department. leihs is not intended to be installed on a client, so any software installation on your own machine isn't necessary.
 All you need is a web browser, the rest can be taken care of by your IT department.

+Be aware that this guide does *not* give you a full walkthrough to build a "production" system.
+It will show you how to set up Leihs in a simple environment.
+See below for further hints on how to setup an Apache based installation with Phusion Passenger.

 ## Commercial support

 Consulting and installation services are also available from independent companies supporting Free Software all around the world.
 Ask around for a company or individual who knows Ruby on Rails applications, you will surely find someone who can help you install leihs.